 - Stress and habit.

 - Adrenal fatigue; adopt an adrenal recovery protocol of de-stressing, diet change and herbal/hormonal support.

 - Stress and habit; switch to herbal teas or green tea (lower caffeine), especially matcha tea.
 Try the roasted chicory root “coffee” (recipe here) if it’s the taste you are after.

 - Stress, loneliness, a need for an emotional connection.

 - Calcium/Magnesium deficiency.

 - If tolerated, add unpasteurized, raw dairy (amino acids in milk act like opiates to relax us).
 If you don’t tolerate dairy, add nut or coconut-based products and creamy food like guacamole, hummus, etc.

 If it’s an emotional issue, go deeper– are you feeling lonely, unloved?
 What do you need to change in your life to fill in this gap?

 6. More food in spite of being full

 Potential reasons: Insulin resistance or food intolerances.

-Solutions: learn to regulate your sugar levels (I teach that in the Cooking for Balance program) with diet and supplements.
+Solutions: learn to regulate your sugar levels with diet and supplements.
 Address food intolerances by doing the Elimination Diet (by cutting the big 5 and small 5) or deeper protocols like low FODMAPs, paleo etc. My partner, Brad, has been on a low FODMAP diet for 6 months now – it has changed his life and he no longer goes on out-of-control binges after a full meal!

 Potential reason: Amino acid, iron and/or B12 deficiency

 Solution: consider eating meat.
 If you are a vegetarian and you crave or dream about meat, re-think your choices as a temporary solution to fix your health.
 Some people need meat to function well.
 The best way to start is with a bone broth or collagen powder added to drinks, smoothies or soups.
 If you really can’t, look into iron and B12 supplementation.